rbec276/rbec276.github.io/_posts/2021-02-26-Explainer_Why_tech_writers_should_use_GitHub_DRAFT.md

 ## What is GitHub?
 If you're not familiar with GitHub, it's a version control platform used primarily by the software developer community.
 GitHub users create a repository to store project files in a central location.
 By single sourcing content, multiple people can pull or push updates to a project and merge their contributions seamlessly.
-When building a new software with complex architecture and multiple features, this ability to manage and collaborate on each iteration of a project is invaluable.

 If you'd like to learn more about GitHub, check out their free [introductory course](https://lab.github.com/githubtraining/introduction-to-github).